charrington24/obsidian_cs/applied cryptography/modes of operation.md

 sections missed:
 introduction
 encrypting a large message
-notes on large message: you come up with a secret key, encrypt the message w secret key, encrypt the key with
+notes on large message: you come up with a secret key, encrypt the message w secret key, encrypt the key with bob's public key
 ### Generating MACs
 - CBC Residue- it's as though you're encrypting a message, but you take the last block and use it as the checksum
 - if the message is not a multiple of the block size you can add padding